buildbuddy-io/buildbuddy/dockerfiles/executor_image/README.md

 bazel-provisioned tools (such as firecracker) are additionally added to the image in //enterprise/server/cmd/executor:executor_image.

+## Multi-platform support

+Each step in the Dockerfile needs to work on both amd64 and arm64 CPU architectures.
+Follow the existing steps in the Dockerfile for examples of how to install dependencies for the correct architecture.

+To do a test build, you can use a temporary ARM instance on GCP or on a Raspberry Pi (they are cheap).

 ## Podman installation

 We install podman from https://github.com/buildbuddy-io/podman-static